exonum/exonum-doc/src/get-started/java-binding.md

   The map of block objects identified by the corresponding block hashes
 - `getLastBlock: Block`
   The latest committed block
-- `getActualConfiguration: StoredConfiguration`
+- `getConsensusConfiguration: Config`
-  The configuration for the latest height of the blockchain, including services and their parameters
+  The consensus configuration for the latest height of the blockchain.

 ### External Service API